 - You get fined $500 to $1,000 or get up to 90 days in jail

 To get your license back, you'll need to purchase an insurance policy.
 The judge has the discretion to lower the penalties once the driver gets insurance, so it makes sense to deal with it quickly.

 And you don't have to be pulled over for the state to find out you don't have car insurance.
 Why?
 The commonwealth of Kentucky uses an online verification system to crosscheck your driver registration with insurance companies.
 After insurers notify the Department of Vehicle Regulation that your policy is no longer in effect, you will have 30 days to go to the county clerk and provide proof of insurance.
 Waiting longer than 30 days may inflict a registration reinstatement fee or cancel your reinstatement altogether.

 How Much Vehicle Insurance Do You Need in Kentucky?

 Ronda Sloan of the Insurance Department says too many drivers in Kentucky settle for the minimum levels of coverage.
 "Although minimum coverage is legally sufficient and may result in lower premiums, that level of coverage may not be enough to protect a consumer and his or her assets in the event of a claim," she says.

-For more on type of discounts you may qualify for, see our MoneyGeek guidebook to car insurance.
+For more details on the type of discounts you may qualify for, see our MoneyGeek guidebook to car insurance.

 Teen Drivers in Kentucky

-According to the Kentucky Transportation Cabinet, teenagers make up less than one percent of all the state’s drivers but are involved in 20 percent of all collisions.
-It’s little wonder, then, that the state requires parents of drivers under 18 to sign a statement saying they are liable in case of an accident.
+According to the Kentucky Transportation Cabinet, teenagers make up around six percent of all the state's drivers but are involved in close to 18 percent of all collisions.
+It's little wonder, then, that the state requires parents of drivers under 18 to sign a statement saying they are liable in case of an accident.

 Kentucky, in its manual A Parent's Guide for First Time Drivers, has another essential tip for parents: Be as involved in the learning process as possible.